kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/skimming.md

 # Skimming
+*Estimated Time: 30 minutes*

 ---

-> 📺 Watch the following video to learn more about skimming

-<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/u5-EIeXskOs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 Skimming is a reading strategy that involves quickly moving your eyes over a text in order to get a general idea of its content.
 It is often used when you want to get a broad understanding of a text without reading it in great detail.
 Skimming can be useful when you need to quickly gather information from a long or complex text, or when you want to identify the main points or key ideas in a text.

+> 📺 Watch the following video to learn more about skimming

+<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/u5-EIeXskOs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+---

-## **Why should you skim?**
+## *Why should you skim?

 Skimming can be useful for a number of reasons.
 Here are a few examples: